-Lisa writes: So this is it.
-The third and final time.
+So this is it — the third and final time.
 Next week I will sit through my youngest son’s high school graduation.
-Like every parent in that audience, and in every high school auditorium and football field, I will burst with pride and more than a touch of sadness.
-We will have weeks and months before he leaves but experience has taught me that once he crosses that stage, once he takes his diploma in hand, he will begin to drift away.
+Like every parent in that audience, high school auditorium, and football field, I will burst with pride and a touch of sadness.
+We will have weeks and months before he leaves, but experience has taught me that once he crosses that stage and takes his diploma in hand, he will begin to drift away.

 Through the grief I feel a rising embarrassment.
 “Jesus Christ, pull yourself together, man!”
 I tell myself.
 There are parents sending their kids off to battle zones, or putting them into rehabs and many other more legitimately emotional situations, all over our country.
 How dare I feel so shattered?
-What the hell is going on?
+What the hell is going on?Rob lowe

 I have berated myself for being a wimpy mom, the parent who cannot walk away without tears, the mother who misses her kids every day.
 I have given myself the stern talk about being overly attached to my sons and told myself a hundred times that it is not about me but them.

 Like so many aspects of parenting, this was a case of overthinking.
 It just wasn’t all that complicated.

 Experiencing the world without me began the first morning I left them with the nanny and went to work.
 As their school days grew longer and their experiences further afield, their separateness from me increased.
 It was all as it should be.
-The change was gradual and while it was easy to get wistful from time to time, each transition was seamless.
+The change was gradual, and while it was easy to get wistful from time to time, each transition was seamless.

 The pain that comes with empty nest is partly just missing their joyous presence, the way our lives are filled with our love for them.
-But the real pain of the empty nest comes with the knowledge that no matter how close we are to them, no matter how much we stay in touch, as their lives diverge from ours we will know them that tiny bit less.
+But the real pain of the empty nest comes with the knowledge that no matter how close we are to them, no matter how much we stay in touch, as their lives diverge from ours, we will know them that tiny bit less.

 Every year they will have more and more experiences that we only know from photos and their retelling, and more experiences we never hear about at all.

 The love for my children remains untouched as my knowledge of them is diminished, not in the big meaningful ways, but around the edges.
 Who did they study with last night?
 Is that a cold coming on or just allergies?
 Did they work out this afternoon or blow it off and go out for a cheeseburger?
 They have professors I will never meet and friends I will never know.
 Now, I get a photo of something that strikes them as funny or strange, texts of random thoughts, and phone calls to catch up.
 But the day-to-day rhythms of their lives are their own.

 But here is the thing.
 Nothing about them ever stopped being fascinating to me.
 I never found their recounting of their day any less interesting, nor felt less concerned about their well-being.
 They may have outgrown telling, but I never grew tired of hearing.

-It isn’t that I wanted to hold them back or to play the role in their lives that I once did.
+It isn’t that I wanted to hold them back or play a role in their lives that I once did.
 It wasn’t that I needed them to need me.
-These are the three people I have loved beyond reason, have loved more than I ever knew was possible to love, and I just don’t want to know them even a little bit less.
+These are the three people I have loved beyond reason, have loved more than I ever knew was possible to love, and I don’t want to know even a little bit less.